 - Embody persistence in your billing practices.
 Promptly send out invoices, follow up on overdue invoices, and apply interest as needed.

 It’s important to balance being persistent with not being too pushy.
 It’s one thing to want something and do whatever it takes to get it.
 However, if you are encroaching on others’ personal space or even their rights, you may have to take a different approach or back off and find another way.

 This doesn’t mean backing away from something you desire.
 If you have just as much right as anyone else to pursue a successful LNC business and if using persistence is the key to getting it, then you should go for it.

 If you ever saw the series Columbo in the 1970’s, Peter Falk played a detective who tended to be persistent with his inquiries.
 This paid off for him as he was always able to catch the perpetrator.
 Of course, this is a fictional story, but the concept carries easily into real life.

 Successful LNCs believe that if you really want something, you will do whatever it takes to make it happen.
 Usually, this will happen from being persistent.

 Sometimes there can be something limiting that holds you back from doing what is necessary.
 Try to determine what is blocking you.
-If you try to accomplish something and fail, only to try it again later.
+If you try to accomplish something and fail, try it again later.
 You just weren’t ready for it during the first attempts.